 Learn more about Our Day in the Labyrinth, Kate’s first chapbook of poems, here.
 Find out about events readings where you can meet Kate here.
 Kate also co-hosts periodic sub parties and teaches workshops in Sacramento.

 Read a review of Kate’s first poetry collection, the chapbook Our Day in the Labyrinth.
-Read Kate’s first interview about the chapbook, published by Why There Are Words in Sausalito, CA. Enjoy this wide-ranging older interview, conducted by Janna Marlies Maron for Stories on Stage Sacramento, in which Kate speaks about her own writing practice, submissions, teaching and reading.
+Read Kate’s first interview about the chapbook, published by Why There Are Words in Sausalito, CA. Explore this post from Kate’s Miscellany marking Kate’s five-year community workshop anniversary and reflecting Kate’s experiences teaching and being taught.
+Enjoy this wide-ranging older interview, conducted by Janna Marlies Maron for Stories on Stage Sacramento, in which Kate speaks about her own writing practice, submissions, teaching and reading.

 Listen to an audio recording of “The Chapbook Across Genres,” the panel Kate created and moderated at the Association of Writers & Writing Programs (AWP) annual conference in 2016, featuring DIAGRAM/New Michigan Press’s Lawrence Lenhart, CutBank’s Josh Fomon and Finishing Line Press’s Elizabeth Maines.
 (Forgive the funky sound of the first 90 seconds!)

 Listen to the archive of Kate’s interview about “The Chapbook: Yesterday’s Revolution, Today’s Renaissance” on Capital Public Radio’s Insight with Beth Ruyak on November 3, 2015.
 Also in fall 2015, Kate herself interviewed poet, translator and novelist William O’Daly as part of the Coffee and Poets podcast series; listen here.

 To hear the finalist audio poem, “Know/Don’t Know” at The Missouri Review website, click here.